mmisecius/monstarlab/README.md

 http://localhost:8080/mis055/api/v1.0/customer/bankaccount/bcd234

-where bcd234 is accountNumber - there are two account - second one is 'abc123'
+where bcd234 is accountNumber - there are two accounts - second one is 'abc123'

-* to list transactions belong to associated account serves
+* to list transactions belong to associated account serves the endpoint

 http://localhost:8080/mis055/api/v1.0/customer/bankaccount/abc123/transactions

 where 'abc123' is accountNumber

-This endpoint supports pagination - so you can sort it and return the required slices
+This endpoint supports pagination - so you can sort it and obtain the required slices of data

 like